Table of Contents[Hide][Show]

 If you’re planning to travel with just a carry-on, you’ll need to be up to speed with airline carry-on policies.
 Specifically, the various rules and regulations each carrier has for what you can and cannot “carry on” to the plane.
 Each airline’s rules are different, so don’t just assume that what works for one will work for all airlines.

-British Airways Carry-On Rules
+British Airways Carry-On Size and Weight Policy

 British Airways allows one carry-on bag (“Cabin Bag”) and one personal item (“Hand Bag”) onboard at no charge.

-British Airways Carry-On Size Restriction
+British Airways Carry-On Size (Dimensions)

 If you are not sure what size your carry-on is, British Airways does provide size check templates located at their ticket counters and gates.
 But by the time you get to either of these locations, it’s too late if the bag is too big, so better always to know your bag size in advance.